 RockStar had issued three compilation LPs of Crest material in the past, all deleted : 'The Best Of Crest-Vol.1' (RSR LP 1002), 'The Best Of Crest-Vol.2' (#1003) and 'Spotlight On Crest Records' (#1011).
-They tried to cull the best sides from those albums for the CD pictured above left.
+They tried to cull the best sides from those albums for the CD pictured at left.

 An offshoot of the famous American Music publishing firm, Crest Records recorded a long list of artists in a wide variety of styles and were more of a pop label, similar to Liberty Records for instance.
 In fact, another major similarity between those two labels lies in Eddie Cochran's involvement.
 Eddie had been signed to American Music as a songwriter by Sylvester Cross and cut his first solo record there, in July 1956 : 'Skinny Jim' (Crest 1026) is one of the highlights on this compilation.
-The original Crest single, with 'Half Loved' on the flip, had been legally reissued for the first time by RockStar on a 1979 single (RSR SP 3002).
+The original Crest '45, with 'Half Loved' on the flip, had been legally reissued for the first time by RockStar on a 1979 single (RSR SP 3002).

 rock and roll and rockabilly numbers abound and are featured on the first half

 of that 79-minute disc.
 At the same session as Eddie's, a certain